mattbenn/capstone/README.md

 It would also be possible to scrape other information from the Steam API to add to the dataset, or get other useful data from other sources.
 I am not an expert in this field, and someone with more domain knowledge of the video games industry could identify which other features may be useful to include in a model.
 Additionally, there may be other ways of preprocessing the data that may yield more useful information--I had to make decisions about how to represent categories, genres, and tags in the data that may have resulted in less predictive power.

 Finally, training a deep neural network may be beneficial after including more dimensions.
 Due to issues with the dataset's size, I was not able to train a deep neural network for this project, and I am not sure how much it would improve performance with the current dataset--much of the dataset is a relatively sparse matrix, with most games having 0 values in most genre/category and tag features.
 However, deep neural networks may be able to find stronger patterns in a larger dataset with high-information features.

+# Contact and Further Information
+For more information regarding this project, contact the author (Matthew Bennett) at matthew.bennett0059@gmail.com.